Lerwick Power Station

 The main power supply for Shetland is provided by Lerwick Power Station, located in Gremista, 2 km northwest of Lerwick town centre.
-This is the principal source of electrical energy for Shetland, however currently about 20 MWe is provided by the Sullom Voe Terminal power station which comprises 4 x 23 MWe Gas Turbines, the future of which is uncertain.
-Opened on 27 May 1953 the station is diesel-fuelled and generates a total of 66 MW of power.
+This is the principal source of electrical energy for Shetland.
+However, as of 2015, about 20 MWe is provided by the Sullom Voe Terminal power station which comprises 4 x 23 MWe Gas Turbines, the future of which is uncertain.

+Opened on 27 May 1953, the station is fueled with diesel and generates 66 MW of power.